 DFS Traversal (Recursive): A B D E F C

-• We check if the current node is in the visited set.
-If it’s not, we add it to the set and process it (in this case, print it).
+visitedset.
+If it’s not, we add it to the set and process it (in this case, print it). - Then, we iterate through the neighbors of the current node and recursively call

 Iterative DFS Implementation using a Stack